Who are security patients?

 Challenging detention and treatment

-A security patient subject to a CSTO can apply to the MHT (under s 272 MHA 2014) for a The time and place at which a court or tribunal hears the parties argue their case and makes a decision. to challenge their detention and treatment.
+A security patient subject to a CSTO can apply to the MHT (under s 272 MHA 2014) for a hearing to challenge their detention and treatment.
 Similarly, a security patient on a STO can apply for that order to be revoked (under s 278).

 Leave and transfers